-The IPA Foundation celebrated its 30th Leadership Pharmacy Conference this year, a tribute to the Foundation’s commitment to developing pharmacy leaders.
+The IPA Foundation celebrated its 30th Leadership Pharmacy Conference in 2018, a tribute to the Foundation’s commitment to developing pharmacy leaders.
 Those who have participated in this conference since 1989 have given back to the pharmacy profession by driving practice transformation, becoming community leaders, and mentoring pharmacists, pharmacy technicians, and student pharmacists.

-For #GivingTuesday, the Foundation is asking you to help us celebrate those who have given back to their profession through their leadership.
+In a campaign that began on #GivingTuesday, the Foundation looked to celebrate those who have given back to their profession through their leadership.

-With a $30 #GivingTuesday donation, tell us the name of a mentor or leader and how they have impacted you personally or professionally.
-These stories of impactful leadership will be posted here throughout the day and printed in 2019 first quarter issue of IPA’s Journal.
-Also share your stories using the #GaveBackbyLeading hashtag.
+With their $30 donation, members shared stories of a mentor or leader and how they have impacted them personally or professionally.
+These stories of impactful leadership are posted here and will be printed in 2019 first quarter issue of IPA’s Journal.

-In addition to recognizing those leaders who have given back, your donation will support the Foundation’s efforts to develop pharmacy leaders, support student pharmacists, and drive pharmacy practice transformation.
+In addition to recognizing those leaders who have given back, the donations will support the Foundation’s efforts to develop pharmacy leaders, support student pharmacists, and drive pharmacy practice transformation.
 All donations to the IPA Foundation are 100% tax deductible.

 Leaders Who Gave Back